vicentesurraco/text-edit-ai/README.md

 - To set a custom system prompt for `my_book.txt`:
   `uv run -m text_edit_ai.cli my_book.txt --prompt "Improve the clarity and conciseness of this text."`

+- To use a specific model for the current editing session:
+  `uv run -m text_edit_ai.cli my_book.txt --model "gpt-4-turbo"`

 ## Configuration

 The tool stores configurations in `~/.ai_text_editor.cfg`:

 - **API Keys**: Securely stores your language model API key
+- **Models**: Saves your default model selection
 - **Prompts**: File-specific system prompts
 - **Colors**: Customizable color schemes for the UI
 - **File Position**: Remembers where you left off in each file